simonmichael/hledger/doc/FINANCE.md

 ## Funded projects

-We welcome proposals for new funded projects (as of 2025).
+We welcome proposals for new funded projects (since 2025).
-Anyone can propose a project and a funding amount (in line with our current [funds](https://github.com/simonmichael/hledger_finance?tab=readme-ov-file#assets--liabilities-by-year)), and if approved, do the work, and as deliverables are met, we pay you.
+Anyone can propose a project and an amount they'll do it for, and if approved, do the work, and as deliverables are met, we'll pay you.
+The hledger project's cashflow is currently rather limited, so we invite other organisations or individuals to help fund projects (or call for proposals).
 Each proposal begins as an issue, which gets the `funded-project` label when approved.
 Here are the [funded projects](https://github.com/simonmichael/hledger/issues/?q=is%3Aissue%20state%3Aopen%20label%3Afunded-project).